 Marketers are acutely aware of the quick interaction between consumer and product.
 Therefore, they use certification logos such as Organic, Rainforest Alliance, Fair Trade, UTZ, and others to quickly communicate sustainable messaging to the buyer and ultimately influence purchase decision.

 Certifications are faster and easier than investing time and resources into communicating the endless stories of the tea’s origins, how it was grown, who picked it, how it was produced or the humanity behind it and environmental impact.
 For a small fee, they can compact a complex sustainability story into one logo that is recognisable to consumers.
 What consumers don’t see is that solely relying on a logo doesn’t reveal the other value-added parts of the tea story that give life to that tea.
 Economic sustainability can be over-simplified by saying that a product or service should be sold for the value that it provides.
-In the case of tea, this practice is not yet taking place in the North American market.
+In the case of tea, this practice is not yet taking place in the US tea market.

 Where there is challenge, there is always opportunity.
 The North American tea industry needs to focus on expanding the story of tea beyond a certification logo.
 While certifications are incredibly useful and justified, combining them with the untapped opportunity in tea stories will only help amplify these important certifications.